gabridego/MoSIG-SMPE-2022/notes/lecture5.md

 ## Considerations on performance measurement
 - Several metrics used in different fields, not always directly measurable.
 Different requirements, not always satisfied.

-## For next time
-- Review ggplot
-- work with project
-- do fishbone diagram